ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 * **Full**: provides the ``core``, ``alloc``, ``std``, ``test`` and ``proc_macro`` built-in crates.

-Qualified targets
+Supported targets
 -----------------

-Qualified targets are provided with the highest level of assurance and support.
+Supported targets are provided with the highest level of assurance.
 They are qualified for use in safety-critical contexts (when used with a qualified rustc), and the full Ferrocene test suite is executed on the target for every code change.

 .. list-table::
    :header-rows: 1